HugCls/HugCls/README.md

-2024-10-11: "The few who do are the envy of the many who only watch." - Jim Rohn
+2024-10-12: "Success is good at any age, but the sooner you find it, the longer you will enjoy it." - Napoleon Hill